Email Us : info@registrationguru.in | Call us now: +91-9811536872

 Filing your Income Tax Return (ITR) is a legal responsibility for every taxpayer in India.
 Depending on your income sources, profession, and entity type, the Income Tax Department offers multiple income tax forms.
-Selecting the correct ITR form is the first step to avoid errors and notices during tax filing.
+There are different types of itr and selecting the correct type of ITR is the first step to avoid errors and notices during tax filing.

 This article explains each ITR form in detail to help you make an informed choice before you file your income tax return online using the Income Tax Portal or income tax filing sites.